Zestfor

 • Physical symptoms such as headaches or tension

-The transition from good stress vs bad stress for leaders often happens gradually, making regular check-ins with team members essential for early intervention.
-Studies show that early identification of stress signals significantly reduces long-term absence and supports sustained team performance.3
+The transition from good stress vs bad stress often happens gradually, making regular check-ins with team members essential for early intervention.

 Strategies to Harness Good Stress and Reduce Bad Stress

 Recognising the difference between eustress and distress represents only the beginning.
-Effective leadership involves actively managing both stress types within your team.
+As a leader, your role involves actively managing both stress types within your team.

-Help team members reframe stress as a challenge rather than a threat.
-This perspective transforms potentially harmful pressure into eustress, encouraging resilience and growth.
+Encourage team members to view stress as a challenge rather than a threat.
+This perspective can transform potentially harmful stress into eustress, promoting resilience and growth.

 Explain how stress affects the body and mind, share relevant examples and provide practical context.
 When people understand the mechanics of stress, they gain greater control over their responses.